Geneva Chocolate & Sweet Delights Walking Tour by Do Eat Better

 Explore the homeland of chocolate with our Chocolate & Patisserie Tour through Geneva.
 You visit the market area, parts of the old town and the lake shore, while eating the best chocolate and pastries you've ever had.
 You will be amazed by the different textures and flavours.

-- Taste some of the most iconic Genevan chocolate-based products, such as the Pavés de Genève, the Amandes Princesses and Noble du Rhone.
+You will taste some of the most iconic Genevan chocolate-based products, such as the Pavés de Genève, the Amandes Princesses and Noble du Rhone.
+Here, you will discover some unconventional gems in the best patisseries in town.
+Learn the secrets of the famous Swiss chocolate-making tradition with us!

 Available options